haberdashPI/german_track/_research/plans.md

 ## revisit decoding

-try old approach, but using just the delta band instead of all bands (probably via FIR filter)
++ try old approach, but using just the delta band instead of all bands (probably via FIR filter)

-Consider a cross subject approach, so that the training can incorporate all participants.
++ Consider a cross subject approach, so that the training can incorporate all participants.

 ## semi-supervised decoding

 as a first pass:

-using nuisance mixing parameters for each windows block of the data, leave out switches, group by segments; should be linear, and so easy to train
+using nuisance mixing parameters for each windows block of the data, leave out switches, group by segments; should be linear, and so "easy" to train

 ### more advanced semi-supervised (low priority)